nanego/redmine_hide_sidebar/README.md

-This plugin was originally developed by Berk Demirkır and hosted in this repo: https://github.com/bdemirkir/sidebar_hide The repository has since been deleted so we are now maintaining this plugin here.
+This plugin was originally developed by Berk Demirkır and hosted in this repo: https://github.com/bdemirkir/sidebar_hide The repository has since been deleted (moved to GitLab: https://gitlab.com/bdemirkir/sidebar_hide and not maintained).
+That's why we are now maintaining this plugin here.

 Hide Sidebar
 ====================